harness/developer-hub/docs/internal-developer-portal/flows/service-onboarding-pipelines.md

           ui:options:
             allowedKinds:
               - Group
-  # here's the steps that are executed in series in the scaffolder backend
+  # here's the steps that are executed in series in the Workflow backend
   steps:
     - id: trigger
       name: Creating your react app